wingify/wingify.github.io/_posts/2016-08-04-automating-web-push-notifications.markdown

 There was no hurry to reach the venue today as the streets were all mapped a day before, suits and boots were tied up.
 It was the day to present, world's first ever open source automation tool for push notifications - _PushKnot_

-Push notifications allow users to opt-in to timely updates from sites they love and allow you to effectively re-engage them with customized, engaging content.
+Push notifications let users to opt into timely updates from sites they love and allow you to effectively re-engage them with customized, engaging content.
 As per recent surveys, push notifications are turning out to be better than email notifications.

 Since it's a relatively new technology which is booming, the SDLC flows goes like this specs written, functionality developed, unit tests written, how about testing it end to end?